Health and Safety

 • Test for COVID-19 by:

 • Taking a home test.
-Home tests are available for purchase at most local pharmacies.
+Home tests are available for purchase at most local pharmacies as well as the Student Health Center.

-• Scheduling a COVID test with the Student Health Center through MyChart or by calling 269-337-7200.
+• Scheduling a rapid or a PCR COVID test with the Student Health Center through MyChart or by calling 269.337.7200.
 Continue to isolate until the results come back.

 • Please wear a mask at all times while you are symptomatic with any illness.